aberezkin/ng2-image-upload/docs/assets/readme.md

 `(removed)="onRemoved($event)"` - this event is fired when remove or clear button was clicked and the image preview was removed. *Note that this library doesn't handle deletion from server so you should do it yourself*.
 Event passed as the argument is the exact same object that was passed to the `(imageUploaded)` callback when image was added so you can access `serverResponse` to get a key to delete your image from server.

 `(uploadStateChanged)="onUploadStateChanged($event)"` - this event is fired when image upload state was changed.
 Event is just a boolean that represents the uploading state.
 Image upload state is `true` when and only when component awaits the response from the server, and `false` otherwise.
 You can use it, for example, to disable send button in your form until all images are uploaded.
+In case occurs any error while uploading the message, the $error state boolean is `true` and the $errorMessage is filled with the error message.

 In the final state it should look something like this: